elaforge/karya/doc/derivation.md

 'Derive.Score.c_diatonic' and 'Derive.Score.c_hz'.
 As with control tracks, you can append a transformer pipeline.

+- Tempo tracks are just titled `tempo`.
+The track is just a normal control track, but the generated signal will be composed with the warp signal in scope.
+Normally a single tempo track will have scope over all the tracks in a module, but it's also possible to have multiple tempo tracks.

 - Note tracks look like `>` or `>inst` or `>inst arg1 arg2 ...`.
 They are
 passed as arguments to a `note-track` transformer whose default behaviour is to set the current instrument and possibly attributes, the same as the default